ASICP/asi-research-hub/README.md

 ### Step 3: Set Environment Variables

-In Replit, go to "Tools" → "Secrets" and add:
+In Replit (other), go to "Tools" → "Secrets" and add:

 ```
 SECRET_KEY = your-secret-key-here-change-in-production